kaltura/playkit-js-related/docs/api.md

 ## Thumbnail

-Image with fixed domensions and a fallback option for images which failed to load.
+Image with fixed dimensions and a fallback option for images which failed to load.

 ### Parameters